cjlennon-dev/cjlennon/README.md

 The system consists of:

 - A set of patterns.
-Patterrns are the heart of software development: the cjlennon defines some high level patterns, these a described below.
+Patterrns are the heart of software development and the current cjlennon patterns are described below

 - A sample application.
 Named `cognify` this is a full, working piece of open-source software that shows these patterns in use.
-This is a responsive web application that allows the management of AWS Cognito users and includes reporting and synchronization with Gsuite (Gmail) contacts.
+This sample application is a responsive web app that allows the management of AWS Cognito users and includes reporting and synchronization with Gsuite (Gmail) contacts.
 I am hoping to release this early 2018

 Rather than simply presenting patterns in the abstract the sample applications shows (or at least _will_ when it is released) a real-world application of these patterns in use.
 Enjoy!!